Captain Biceps

-Captain Biceps is a French animated series based on the comics by Frederic Thebault and Philippe "Zep" Chappuis, available in 78 episodes of 8 minutes each (but has also been broadcast in 26 episodes of 24 minutes, by joining 3 separate episodes into one).
+Captain Biceps is a French-Swiss animated series based on the comics by Frederic Thebault and Philippe "Zep" Chappuis, available in 78 episodes of 8 minutes each (but has also been broadcast in 26 episodes of 24 minutes, by joining 3 separate episodes into one).

-The series is about a fighting superhero, very muscular but unintelligent, called Captain Biceps, assisted by his faithful companion, Genius, facing the villains to save Capitaleville from disaster.
+The series is about the muscular fighting superhero, Captain Biceps, assisted by his faithful and more intelligent companion, Genius, facing the villains to save Capital City from disaster.

 The series first aired on January 2, 2010 on France 3 in France.
 It also aired on Starz Kids & Family in the United States.